cobrel/KanbanBoard/README.md

 Description
 -

-This app was made for personal use to create tasks in Jira/Kanban using Java selenium.
+This app was made for personal use to create tasks in Jira.

-Features
+Tools used
 -

-- login
+- Java Swing
-- create the desired task by selecting the yes option from the adjacent combo box
+- Selenium WebDriver
-- add the hours worked in the adjacent text field
+- xpath and css locators

 Video